 Proof.
-Follows immediately from Proposition 3.3 and Property 3.2 b). $\Box$ 4.
-BLOCK REPRESENTATIONS AND CURVE SEGMENTS We denote by D an ordered domain contained in a real closed field R and by C the algebraically closed field R[i].
-All the polynomials in the input and output of our algorithms have coefficients in D and the complexity of our algorithms is measured by the number of arithmetic operations (addition, multiplication, sign determination) in D. In this section, we first define certain representations of points, as well as semi-algebraic curves, that are going to be used in the inputs and outputs of our algorithms.
+Follows immediately from Proposition 3.3 and Property 3.2 b).

+4. BLOCK REPRESENTATIONS AND CURVE SEGMENTS We denote by D an ordered domain contained in a real closed field R and by C the algebraically closed field $R[\sqrt{-1}]$ .
+All the polynomials in the input and output of our algorithms have coefficients in D and the complexity of our algorithms is measured by the number of arithmetic operations (addition, multiplication, sign determination) in D. In this section, we first define certain representations of points, as well as of s-a curves, that are going to be used in the inputs and outputs of our algorithms.
 Several of these representations share the common property that a certain initial number of coordinates are fixed by a triangular system of equations, along with certain Thom encodings and the remaining coordinates are defined by rational functions to be evaluated at a fixed real root of another polynomial (see Definitions 4.1 and 4.8 below).
 The structure of these representations reflect the recursive structure of our main algorithms described in Section 7.
-After defining these representations we recall the input, output and complexity of a key algorithm, Algorithm 1(Curve Segments), which is described in full detail in [3].
-Algorithm 1 accepts as input a polynomial defining a bounded real algebraic variety (with some coordinates fixed by a triangular system as mentioned above), and outputs a semi-algebraic partition of the first (non-fixed) coordinate, as well as descriptions of semi-algebraic curve segments (as well as points) parametrized by this coordinate satisfying certain properties - which are key to the construction of the main roadmap algorithm.
-Indeed, the curve segments appearing in the main roadmap algorithm would be limits of the curve segments output by the various calls to Algorithm 1.
+After defining these representations, we recall the input, output and an upper bound on the complexity of a key algorithm, Algorithm 1(Curve Segments), which is described in full detail in [3].
+Algorithm 1 accepts as input a polynomial defining a bounded real algebraic variety (with some coordinates fixed by a triangular system as mentioned above), and outputs a s-a partition of the first (non-fixed) coordinate, as well as descriptions of s-a curve segments (as well as points) parametrized by this coordinate satisfying certain properties - which are the key to the construction of the main roadmap algorithm.
+Indeed, the curve segments appearing in the output of the main roadmap algorithm (Algorithm 7) are limits of the curve segments output by the various calls to Algorithm 1.
 We begin with a few definitions.

 Definition 4.1.
 A Thom encoding $f, \sigma$ representing an element $\alpha \in \mathbb{R}$ consists of - (1) a polynomial $f \in D[T]$ such that $\alpha$ is a root of f in R, - (2) a sign condition $\sigma$ on the set Der(f) of derivatives of f, such that $\sigma$ is the sign condition satisfied by Der(f) at $\alpha$ .
+If $(f, \sigma)$ is a Thom encoding representing an element $\alpha \in \mathbb{R}$ , we will sometimes abuse notation slightly and say that $\sigma$ is the Thom encoding of the real root $\alpha$ of f.
 Distinct roots of f in R correspond to distinct Thom encodings [2, Proposition 2.28].